 Non-Statutory guidelines Edinburgh Design Guidance supports development of the highest design quality and that integrates well with the existing city.
 It sets out the Council's expectations for the design of new development, including buildings, parking, streets and landscape, in Edinburgh.

 Appendix 1

-Application for Planning Permission 19/01481/FUL At South East Wedge, Old Dalkeith Road, Edinburgh Erection of 505 residential dwellings, 350 sq m of retail, open space and associated infrastructure.
+Application for Planning Permission 19/01032/FUL At South East Wedge, Old Dalkeith Road, Edinburgh Erection of 199 residential dwellings, public open space and associated infrastructure.

 Consultations

 Environmental Protection - 19 March 2019